Private Dining Room Booking Service

 The Storeroom is the basement private dining room at Merchants Tavern in Shoreditch, accommodating up to 22 people on a central table, with walls that feature food and wine produce from the restaurant.

-Five or seven course tasting menus, priced at £75 and £95, are available or choose from a more informal three course feasting menu from £50.
-From Neil Borthwick and Angela Hartnett, Merchants Tavern offers modern European food in a stylish setting in Shoreditch.
+As well as a set 3 course menu, a more informal three course feasting menu is also available for £55.
+From Neil Borthwick and Angela Hartnett, Merchants Tavern offers modern European food in a stylish setting, making it one of the best restaurants in Shoreditch.

 The Balcony at Galvin at Windows

-Situated on the 28th floor of the London Hilton on Park Lane, ‘The Balcony’ is surrounded by floor to ceiling windows offering peerless views across Hyde Park, Buckingham Palace and London beyond.
+Situated on the 28th floor of the London Hilton on Park Lane, ‘The Balcony’ at Galvin at Windows is surrounded by floor to ceiling windows offering peerless views across Hyde Park, Buckingham Palace and London beyond.

 Guests have the option to tailor their own menu based on the restaurant’s modern French inspired a la carte dining option.
 The Balcony can seat up to eighteen guests on one private table.